Stepmomming ain’t easy.

 Do not allow one more second to pass by worrying about what anyone else has to say about you and your partner’s reproduction.

 Do not worry about how, when (or if) to tell the mom that you are pregnant.
-Do not worry about what she will think or say.
+Do not worry about what they will think or say.
 Do not worry about your in-laws.
 Do not worry about your stepchildren.
-Who is your biggest priority in 2021?
+Who is your biggest priority in 2023?
 That’s right.

-8. The Effect on Others by you Enforcing Boundaries
+8. The Effect on Others when you Enforce Boundaries

 You have boundaries as a stepmom, right?
 If you don’t, you’re going to start by setting some.
-If you do, you’re going to start shamelessly enforcing them in 2021.
-It doesn’t matter if the mom, the kids, your partner, or anyone else is annoyed or inconvenienced by you defending your boundaries.
+If you do, you’re going to start shamelessly enforcing them in 2023.
+It doesn’t matter if the ex, the kids, your partner, or anyone else is annoyed or inconvenienced by you defending your boundaries.

 They were put in place to protect you, and that’s exactly where they’re going to stay, unapologetically.